omercanbaggins/DriveModSwappingClass/README.md

 this functions can be bind to arbitrary controller keys according to events and "if" statements And electrical engineers can use their opencv code or listen controller key to steering/throttle

+Library is so basic and easy to write but it is useful and works!